-When this highly technical section of the drive train system does not operate as designed, the vehicle often loses power, produces a burning smell, suffers reduced fuel efficiency, or generates clunking and humming sounds.
-If your vehicle has any of these problems or if your check engine light is illuminated, there is a good chance that you need transmission service repair.
+When this section of the drive train system does not operate as designed, the vehicle often loses power, produces a burning smell, suffers reduced fuel efficiency, or generates clunking and humming sounds.
+If your vehicle has any of these problems or if your check engine light is illuminated, there is a good chance that you need to bring your car in.

-If there is an issue with your transmission, a technician can perform a computer diagnostic to find out if there is a problem in the control system.
-Or, they can identify the electrical component that needs to be replaced.
+Before diagnosing a broken transmission, a Meineke certified technician will perform a computer diagnostic to find out if there is a problem in the control system.
+This can also help identify an electrical component that might need replacing.

-The malfunction might be due to a sensor instead of a mechanical problem.
+The malfunction might be due to a sensor, instead of a mechanical problem.
+However, if you have a fluid leak, you may need to replace the pan bolts, drain plugs, seals, gasket and fluid lines.
 In other instances, the transmission fluid might need to be changed and flushed.

 If necessary, having your transmission flushed can help get your car back to running as intended.
-A transmission flush is essentially a process that helps push out grime and sludge that has accumulated in the transmission.
+A fluid flush is essentially a process that helps push out grime and sludge that has accumulated over time.
 First, the old oil is removed.
 Then, new oil and sometimes cleaning solutions are run through it to help remove the unwanted debris.
 Finally, the transmission is filled back up with new oil.

 Adhering to your manufacturer's recommended transmission service schedule will allow your vehicle to function as designed.
+Whether you’re seeing a fluid leak under your car, or you’re experiencing any other signs, bring your vehicle in, as you’ll want to fix any damaged parts as soon as possible.
 Call or visit your local Meineke Car Care Center for effective, expert transmission service at an affordable cost.